Kansas Turnpike Bridges

 The Kansas Turnpike Bridges are a pair of multi-beam girder bridge that carry the Kansas Turnpike and Interstate 70 over the Kansas River at Lawrence, Kansas.

 The first bridges were a pair of deck trusses, each carrying two lanes of traffic.
 The bridges were the site of the groundbreaking of the Turnpike on December 31, 1954.
 The bridges, along with the rest of the Turnpike, was opened for a day of free travel on October 20, 1956, between 6 a.m. and 2pm., then opened for regular traffic on October 25 at 10 a.m.

+The bridge was widened and rebuilt sometime after 1973.